Espeletia

 The plants live at high altitude in páramo ecosystems.
 The trunk is thick, with succulent hairy leaves disposed in a dense spiral pattern.
 Marcescent leaves help protect the plants from cold.
 The flowers are usually yellow, similar to daisies.
 Some members of the genus exhibit a caulirosulate growth habit.

 The frailejón plant is endangered due to destruction of the páramo for agricultural purposes, especially potato crops.
 This activity continues, despite the Colombian government declaring it illegal.
 Since about 2010 the plants have also come under attack by beetle larvae, a moth and a fungus, some new to science but suspected to be related to climate change which allows lower-altitude species to flourish.

 Espeletia is well known for contributing to the world in water sustainability by capturing water vapor from passing clouds in its spongy trunk and releasing it through the roots into the soil, thus helping to create vast high-altitude subterranean water deposits and lakes that will eventually form rivers.

+ESPELETIA (Ethics, Society, Politics, Legislation, Environment, Legislation, Economy, Technology, International, Arts) is also the name/mnemonic of a current futurology tool.